Gartner® report: 9 Principles for Improving Cloud Resilience

 Authoritative: Part-and-parcel with the accuracy of a runbook is its authoritativeness.
 Subject matter experts should be called upon, when necessary, to review and endorse the runbook template, ensuring its credibility and reliability.

 Adaptive: Runbooks templates should be malleable, able to adjust according to changing circumstances.
 As technology — and its processes and systems — evolves, runbook templates must adapt to such changes.
-Any stakeholder should be able to leverage and modify a copy of a runbook template to meet their circumstances, such as the specific recovery needs after an outage or cyber attack.
+Any stakeholder should be able to leverage and modify a copy of a template to meet their circumstances, such as the specific recovery needs after an outage or cyber attack.

 Approval: Before any runbook template is made available to a wide set of users it needs to be approved and have a set expiration date.
 You can ensure high quality runbooks by means of review in a timely manner, through a create/review/approve workflow.
-With approved runbook templates you can ensure success by encouraging users to make use of best-practice templates.
+With approved templates you can ensure success by encouraging users to make use of best-practice templates.

 Furthermore, runbooks should be subject to ongoing reviews.
 As an organization and its systems/infrastructure progress, runbooks need to be updated and reapproved accordingly.